arovge/resume/src/experience.typ

         "March 2024 – Present",
         bullets: (
             "Pioneered an LLM-driven proof-of-concept to fully automate a complex image ingestion workflow, delivering 8 hours of labor savings per day and lowering customer delays by up to 24 hours.
-This improvement significantly increased data accuracy and redirected operational staff to strategic priorities.", "Developed an AI system that transformed lengthy facility history into targeted summaries of recurring issues, enabling users to prioritize inspection efforts and significantly streamline planning for crucial facility walk-throughs."
+This improvement significantly increased data accuracy and redirected operational staff to strategic priorities.", "Developed an AI system for summarizing historical reports, streamlining preparation for critical facility inspections, allowing users to quickly focus on recurring issues from previous reports."
         )
     )
 }